SuperOfficeDocs/crmscript/docs/api-reference/classes/NSConfigurationAgent/NSConfigurationAgent.md

 # NSConfigurationAgent

-User interface configuration - XML and other elements such as inter-client URLs.
+User interface configuration* XML and other elements such as inter-client URLs.

 ## Example